The world of welding

 Who welds?

 At Tait we have 7 welders operating at any one time.
 One of our craftsmen is Amin Farrar, who started working with us via the government’s Job Seeker program.
 Whilst holding a degree in Physics from his native Iran, Amin was unable to transfer this qualification to Australia when he arrived as a refugee in 2010.
-Once released from immigration processing, Amin retrained in the family trade – his father and brothers were all welders back home working in the agricultural industry.
+Once settled, Amin decided to retrain in the family trade – his father and brothers were all welders back home working in the agricultural industry.

 Nearing the end of his qualification, Amin interviewed for a role at Tait and was hired on the spot.
 Nine years later, he remains a pivotal part of our welding team.
 ‘I’m constantly motivated by learning new skills and methods.
 Michael, Derrin and Gordon have taught me everything I know,’ he enthuses.